Modoc County California

 Modoc War Battle Fields

-See also Trinity County California
+See also Los Angeles County California

 Much of Modoc County’s history is documented in skirmishes between immigrant and settler groupings and the original inhabitants of this land.
 The Modoc War or the Modoc Campaign (also known as the Lava Bed Wars) is the most significant.